Tensor spin polarization induced by curved freeze-out hypersurface: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we formulate a covariant description of spin polarization for massive vector bosons using $ \mS^\m $ and $ \mT^{\m\n} $ (defined in \eqs{extract-scalar}{extract-tensor}) through the Wigner function.
+In this work, we formulate a covariant description of spin polarization for massive vector bosons using components of the Wigner function, $ \mathbb{S}^\m(x,k) $ and $ \mathbb{T}^{\m\n}(x,k) $, defined in \eqs{extract-scalar}{extract-tensor}.
 For instance, the spin polarization tensor is given by the traceless and symmetric part of the projected Wigner function

 By evaluating its average over the hypersurface via the Cooper-Frye formula (\ref{cooper-frye-tensor}), we obtain the expectation value of the spin polarization tensor (\ref{def-spin_tensor_operator}).
 Our results show that the curved freeze-out hypersurface significantly affects the spin alignment of massive vector bosons in relativistic fluids.
 We identify the curvature tensor $ B_{\m\n} $ defined in \eq{def-curv} as a key contributor to the tensor polarization.
 Specifically, curvature-induced contributions arise from terms proportional to first-order hydrodynamic fields, such as the thermal shear $ \x_{\r\s} $ and the net spin potential $ \d\O_{\r\s} $